zanppa/gpxalt/README.md

 (if the original was ```track.gpx```).

 ### Parameters
-The full command line is as follows:
+The full list of command line arguments is:
 ```
 usage: gpxalt.py [-h] [--api-key API_KEY] [--cache CACHE] [-v] input [output]